 The Holy Spirit will not work with our hypocrisy and self-righteousness

-Thanks to a brother’s sharing of the earlier history and experiences of the local assembly, I had a glimpse of the “first love” (Rev 2:4) which the assembly had in the beginning about 20 years ago.
+Thanks to a brother’s sharing of the earlier history and experiences of the local assembly, I had a glimpse of the “first love” (Rev 2:4) that the assembly had in the beginning about 20 years ago.

 Tragically, the assembly gradually left the first love.